Get exclusive member benefits & effect social change. Join Today

 At-home treatments include:

-Your doctor may prescribe medications that treat anxiety and depression if your condition doesn’t improve with therapy and lifestyle changes.
+Your healthcare provider may prescribe medications that treat anxiety and depression if your condition doesn’t improve with therapy and lifestyle changes.
 These medications do not cure social anxiety disorder.
-However, they can improve your symptoms and help you function in daily life.
-Symptoms may take up to three months to improve with medication.
+However, they can improve your symptoms and help you function in your daily life.
+It can take up to three months for medication to improve your symptoms.

-Medications approved by the Food and Drug Administration (FDA) to treat social anxiety disorder include Paxil, Zoloft, and Effexor.
-Your doctor may start you with a low dose of medication and gradually increase your prescription to avoid side effects.
+Medications approved by the Food and Drug Administration (FDA) to treat social anxiety disorder include Paxil, Zoloft, and Effexor XR.
+Your healthcare provider may start you with a low dose of medication and gradually increase your prescription to avoid side effects.

-Talk to your doctor about the benefits and risks to decide which treatment is right for you.
+Talk to your health care provider about the benefits and risks to decide which treatment is right for you.

-About 36 percent of people with social anxiety have symptoms for at least 10 years before speaking with a doctor (ADAA, 2012).
+According to the ADAA, about 36 percent of people with social anxiety don’t speak to a healthcare provider until they have had symptoms for at least 10 years.

 People with social phobia may rely on drugs and alcohol to cope with anxiety triggered by social interaction.
 Left untreated, social phobia can lead to other high-risk behaviors, including: